KedoKudo/SCDCalibratePanels2_debuggingReview/Readme.md

 - Does Mantid provide a straight forward way to query all banks names other than asking each individual peaks and tabulating the results?
 ## [`SCDCalibratePanels2ObjFunc.cpp`](src/SCDCalibratePanels2ObjFunc.cpp)

+- The original version has a weired first order derivative function, [functionDeriv1D()](https://github.com/mantidproject/mantid/blob/91cbdaa813527d00fb15700035c20c9f456bd678/Framework/Crystal/src/SCDPanelErrors.cpp#L260), which is causing the optimizatio drifting in a very erratic way.
+The function was removed in the newer version and somehow the unittest can produce reliable outcome that is close to numerical precision.
+- The current way of generating calculated qSample feels very awkward, and different peak object instantiation is needed when dealing with source and banks.
+  - A better and unified peak objective instantiation is definitely needed here.